open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/cookbook.md

 ## Capture HTTP request and response headers

+You can configure the agent to capture predefined HTTP headers as span attributes, according to the [semantic convention][].

-To capture [HTTP request and response headers][] as span attributes, provide a comma-separated list of headers you want to collect via the environment variables `OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST` and `OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE`, e.g.:
+To define which HTTP headers you want to capture, provide a comma-separated list of HTTP header names via the environment variables `OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST` and `OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE`, e.g.: